finalfusion/finalfrontier/man/ff-train-skipgram.1.md

 `--model` *MODEL*

 :   The model to use for training word embeddings.
-The choices here are
+The choices here are:
-    *skipgram* for the skip-gram model (Mikolov et al., 2013) and *structgram* for the stuctured skip-gram model (Ling et al. 2015).
+    *dirgram* for the directional skip-gram model (Song et al., 2018), *skipgram* for the skip-gram model (Mikolov et al., 2013), and *structgram* for the stuctured skip-gram model (Ling et al. 2015).

     The structured skip-gram model takes the position of a context word